 With an Avant-garde design, The St. Regis Venice merges striking, modern interiors with its historic provenance as the best address in the city.
 Flanked by the Grand Canal with views across iconic landmarks, the hotel has stood in this privileged position for over a century and a half.

-If you want a modern and classy hotel with fantastic terraces, this is a great Marriott to choose.
+If you want a modern and classy hotel with fantastic terraces, this is a great Marriott to choose from.
 If you are after a property oozing history, you would do better choosing the Gritti Palace and if you want your own private pool, pick the JW Marriott Venice.

 The hotel is right in the center, within walking distance from pretty much everything and just five minutes walk from St. Mark’s Square via alleyways full of luxury boutiques.
 It has 129 guestrooms, 40 suites (some with a terrace), a garden terrace overlooking the canal, and a fitness center.